krontech/chronos-multi-cam-control/README.md

 ## Screenshot and Parameter Display

 After clicking *Confirm* button, preview and parameters will show if there is at least one valid camera.
 The preview and parameters are from the first camera in the list.
 As mentioned above, resolution, exposure and frame rate are limited if connected camreas are mixed (have both 1.4 and 2.1), so the preview and parameters will change under this condition.

+## Notes
+Due to network delays, frames length will not be accurate.